michaelklishin/monger/README.md

 ## Usage

-We are working on documentation guides & examples site for 1.0 release.
+We are working on documentation guides & examples site for the 1.0 release.
 Please refer to the test suite for code examples.

 ## This is a Work In Progress